sportsclimbs/sportclimbs-2/READLOCAL.md

 ### stars

 The problem is using stars in markdown files.
 UPDATE seems like they parse in md files anyway.

-could This be done using them in `::after` pseudo elements for bold ? or `p>strong::after`

 Can use:
 &#9734; outline